Steven-M-Carpenter/TriviaGameAdvanced/README.md

 ---
 I took the code from the Basic version and modified it for this version of the game.
 The retrofit was a good exercise as it allowed me to focus on modifying the elements of the game play and flow.

+### Link
+---
+Use the link below to access the game.

 [Quiz Show Game](https://steven-m-carpenter.github.io/TriviaGameAdvanced/)